 - The cash in hand concerning the IBPS Clerk salary is Rs 19,461 for those who join initially.

 - Increments are based on performance and length of service.

 For more details on bank salary range, refer to the linked article.

 IBPS Clerk Exam Dates

-IBPS has released the IBPS calendar 2020.
-Given below are the important dates regarding the IBPS Clerk exam 2020:
+IBPS has released the tentative exam schedule for the upcoming recruitment for clerical cadre in the official IBPS calendar 2021 and the notification.
+Given below are the IBPS CWE Clerk exam date:

 IBPS Clerk Eligibility

 The Institute of Banking Personnel Selection sets the IBPS Clerk Eligibility criteria.